-Presently, in the standard JD program, we offer the Legal Aid Clinic and the Low Income Taxpayer Clinic at the Union Rescue Mission on Skid Row in Los Angeles, the Ninth Circuit Appellate Advocacy Clinic, the Community Justice Clinic, the Restoration & Justice Clinic, the Faith and Family Mediation Clinic, and the Low Income Taxpayer Clinic.
-The Palmer Center for Entrepreneurship and the Law offers a Startup Law Clinic, the Nootbaar Institute offers the Religious Liberty Clinic, and the Straus Institute offers the Mediation Clinic.
+Presently, in the standard JD program, we offer the Legal Aid Clinic and the Low Income Taxpayer Clinic at the Union Rescue Mission on Skid Row in Los Angeles, the Ninth Circuit Appellate Advocacy Clinic, the Community Justice Clinic, the Restoration & Justice Clinic, the Faith and Family Mediation Clinic, and the Disaster Relief Clinic.
+The Palmer Center for Entrepreneurship and the Law offers the Startup Law Clinic, the Nootbaar Institute offers the Religious Liberty Clinic, and the Straus Institute offers the Mediation Clinic.
 These clinics share a common mission, and each one has a different practice area and practice style to provide diverse experiences for students exploring their careers.
-We are constantly planning new clinics and programs to diversify our practices and to afford greater opportunities to students.
+We are constantly planning new clinics and programs to diversify our practices and to afford greater opportunities for students.

 In our externship program, you will earn academic credit for work in the field with lawyers and judges in Southern California, across the nation, and throughout the world.
 The Caruso School of Law facilitates field placements in hundreds of judicial, governmental, military, university, public service, public interest, firms, and corporate in-house law offices.
-We also offer field placements in select entertainment and corporate counsel offices.
-Our semester in Washington, D.C. offers students an intense, rigorous and exciting season at work among the best lawyers in and around the nation's capital.
+Our Washington DC Externship Semester offers students a rigorous and exciting season in full-time positions with dynamic lawyers in the nation's capital.
 Students can gain transnational practice experience through externships in our London Program.

 We are increasing experiential learning through practicums that offer intense, specialized work in unique environments.
 We partner with agencies and organizations to provide intense practice in dynamics areas of practice.
-In the Veterans Law Practicum courses in Ventura and Los Angeles counties students work with public defenders and public interest lawyers to serve veterans with critical legal needs.
+In the Veterans Law Practicum students work with public defenders and public interest lawyers to serve veterans with critical legal needs.
 In the Public Interest Law Practicum, students work with our partners to advance access to justice in immigration, health law, employment, housing, and family law practice.

 I hope that you will join us in this good work.
 Please write or call if you have any questions or want to discuss clinics, externships, practicums, and professional development.